lifeisstillgood/softwaremind/docs/conceptchapters/introduction.rst

 - corporate and capital stricter is not the only forces in play - but who gets the money inimportant

-- democracy implies a fair sharing of wealth - which is why most companies are not democracies.  but if tou had chnace ti join a company that shared its wealth equally to all emlloyees (a partneership) and one that didnnot - which would younjoin.?
+- democracy implies a fair sharing of wealth - which is why most companies are not democracies.  but if tou had chnace ti join a

+company that shared its wealth equally to all emlloyees (a partneership) and one that didnnot - which would younjoin.?
 When we normalise democracy in compnaies it will be a snowball effect.

 implications

+coders become managers
+managers become politicians
+hence desire to put people back in offices - for politics.

+remote worj is bad fir politics, good for writing

+the work of future is deciding how decisions are made

 does software force openness?
 Is the advantage to "the swarm" so great that giving up authoritarian control is worth it?